dylanmeca/ChatGPT-Python/README.md

 [![Python](https://img.shields.io/badge/language-Python%20-yellow.svg)](https://www.python.org)
 ![logo](https://github.com/dylanmeca/ChatGPT-Python/raw/main/logo.png)

-This repository contains the code that allows you to use ChatGPT from Python using the [OpenAI API](https://openai.com/api/).
+ChatGPT-Python is a software that allows you to use ChatGPT from python through a web interface, using the [OpenAI API](https://openai.com/api/).

 ## ⬇️ Installation
 To install and use ChatGPT-Python, follow these steps: